astrowonk/mastodon_reader/README.md

   * Hide/Show the Login/Authorize interface
   * Add manual refresh button
   * Limit lookback window by time (i.e. only 30 days, rather than 40 posts)
+  * Setting for how far back / how many bookmarks/faves to use.
+  * Include boosts as an option?